 CONCUSSION BRAIN INJURY AFTER ACCIDENT – MN LAWYER

 When asked to list his injuries starting with the worst, we once had a client say that, because of a brain injury from a car accident in Minnesota, he lost short term memory and would cry or laugh for no reason.
 When asked for his next worst injury, he said he was blind in one eye.
-That was very telling to how bad a brain injury can be, when losing sight in one eye is the second worst injury.
+That was very telling to how bad a brain injury can be; when losing sight in one eye is the second worst injury.

 ACCIDENT BRAIN INJURY CAN BE HARD TO DIAGNOSE

-Many times, our lawyers see clients where there is just a temporary concussion, possibly with no loss of consciousness, and no evidence of brain bleeding on a CAT scan or MRI.
+Many times, our injury attorneys see clients where there is just a temporary concussion, possibly with no loss of consciousness.
+There may be no evidence of brain bleeding on a CAT scan or MRI.
 Doctors sometimes will say this type of injury is not serious.
 A recent medical journal, however, concluded that just one concussion can lead to a decrease in brain volume.
-The article, in the journal Radiology, points out that people who had suffered a mild traumatic brain injury and experienced symptoms of the injury a year later also experienced brain atrophy (brain shrinkage).
+The article, in the journal Radiology, points out that people who had suffered a mild traumatic brain injury (TBI) and experienced symptoms of the injury a year later also experienced brain atrophy (brain shrinkage).

-The study involved 28 people who had experienced a mild traumatic brain injury and experienced post-traumatic symptoms and 22 controls, all of whom underwent MRI brain imaging to determine their white matter and gray matter volume.
+The study involved 28 people who had experienced a mild traumatic brain injury and experienced post-traumatic symptoms and 22 controls.
+All of the participants underwent MRI brain imaging to determine their white matter and gray matter volume.
 Researchers specifically found that those who had sustained a mild-traumatic brain injury had less brain volume in regions linked with anxiety, memory and attention problems.

-BRAIN INJURY LAWYER MINNESOTA
+BRAIN INJURY ATTORNEY MINNESOTA

 If you or a family member are told you have a mild TBI traumatic brain injury or concussion after a car accident, slip and fall, accident, trip and fall accident, or similar incident, you should call us to discuss the situation with one of our personal injury lawyers.
 You may not find out the extent of the injury right away, and our Minnesota attorneys can better help you if we can prepare your potential claim just in case your brain injury is more serious than it first appears.
 Whether your brain injury is from a car accident, trip and fall accident, etc., call us and an experienced lawyer will fully explain your rights to you.

 Pam Rochlin was a partner with Meshbesher and Spence before joining with David Rochlin to form the Rochlin Law Firm, Ltd., so we will give you big firm experience but small firm attention.
 An accident lawyer will meet you at our offices in Edina, Minneapolis, St. Louis Park, and Woodbury.
-Our lawyers also meet people at their homes in St. Paul, Roseville, Brooklyn Center, Minnetonka, Plymouth, Chanhassen, Burnsville, Richfield, etc. You can call us or email us using the contact information on the website.
+Our attorneys also meet people at their homes in St. Paul, Roseville, Brooklyn Center, Minnetonka, Plymouth, Chanhassen, Burnsville, Richfield, etc. You can call us or email us using the contact information on the website.